Department of Agricultural, Food, and Resource Economics

 - Issues at the agriculture-environment-development nexus

-Numerous countries in sub-Saharan Africa with 15 years of experience in the region and 10 years of experience studying Zambian agriculture.
-She is currently working on Feed the Future Innovation Lab for Food Security Policy: Zambia and Kenya - Tegemeo Agricultural Policy Research and Analysis Project - TAPRA II.
+Numerous countries in sub-Saharan Africa with experience in the region since 2000 and experience studying Zambian agriculture since 2005.
+Nicole is currently working on Feed the Future Innovation Lab for Food Security Policy: Zambia and Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification: Tanzania, and has two additional grants from the North Central Region Sustainable Agriculture Research & Education and the MSU Alliance for African Partnership.

-- Currently major professor for 2 graduate students and guidance committee member for 6 additional graduate students.
+- Currently major professor for 4 MSU graduate students and guidance committee member for 8 additional MSU graduate students.
 Also working with several African counterparts on collaborative research projects.